ricgonmen/spring-cloud-app/README.md

 The project folder `spring-cloud-app` contains:

 * **servidor-directorio-eureka**: Spring boot module for the Eureka Discovery Server (only one instance is need for this purpose, please see `applications.properties` for more detail).
 If started, it is available on port `8761` as Spring Cloud standard claim.
 * **servidor-gateway-eureka**: Spring boot module for the Gateway Server (only one instance is need for this purpose, please see `applications.properties` for more detail).
 If started, it is available on port `8090` as Spring Cloud stardars claims.
-It must be started on second place in order to registry it self on the Eureka Server (available on `http://localhost:8761/eureka`).
+It is nice to started it on second place in order to registry it self on the Eureka Server (available on `http://localhost:8761/eureka`) and don't get any errors.
+If don't it will recover as soon at the Discovery Server is in place.
 * **ms-users**: Spring boot module with the main service.
-Please run in third place, its port is random and it is possible to launch more than one instance (keep in mind that the database on memory will be not shared (a file database is needed), the purpose is just to show a scalable microservice approach).
+Please run in third place if you don't want to have any errors.
+Its port is random and it is possible to launch more than one instance (keep in mind that the database on memory will be not shared (a file database is needed), the purpose is just to show a scalable microservice approach).
 It will connect to the Discovery/Gateway.
 All the load will be balanced to all of the ms-users instances, you don't need to know the port to call them.
 All the connections and balance are driven by the gateway.
 * **docker-compose.yml**: Docker compose file, it defines all the containers and images needed for a Docker deploy (please find more instructions on how to use it later on this document).
 * **pom.xml**: POM of the parent project.
 * **eclipse_launch**: All the project was developed using STS, so I keep this launchers on the git repository for future reference.